XanderZKFH9FH/Basic-Website-Template-CSS-HTML-/README.md

 I reccomed W3Schools, the website has information about almsot everything alteast in the website coding department.
 It is free and highly recommended.
 I don not use their code in my examples and exlplanations but i learned most stuff there.

+I will place some examples and recreations of actual websites on this repositories, i will aslo make templates defining only the grid in the near future.